Please, I Beg You, Do Not Fuck Up My Timeline With 280 Characters Of Bullshit

 I don’t want to open Twitter and see a fucking BLOG.
 I want to scan some idiot bullshit jokes as quickly as possible, not massive blocks of text.

 Lots of people say that Twitter is already a cesspool of misery.
-It’s overrun by Nazis and it can’t get a handle on harassment,.
-On top of that, it’s just a non-stop agony machine, full of bad news, and populated by pompous blowhards who are deluded by the social media reinforcement feedback loop into thinking that the world wants to hear their opinions about every fart that escapes in the atmosphere.
+It’s overrun by Nazis and it can’t get a handle on harassment.
+On top of that, it’s just a nonstop agony machine, full of bad news, and populated by pompous blowhards who are deluded by the social media reinforcement feedback loop into thinking that the world wants to hear their opinions about every fart that escapes in the atmosphere.
 Well, true.
 But I am willing to accept Twitter for all this because occasionally you get this:

-I know what you’re thinking: this isn’t me, I will be the one who uses 280 characters for good.
+I know what you’re thinking: This isn’t me — I will be the one who uses 280 characters for good.
 I won’t be the bad one.
 Well, the problem isn’t just that you’re bad (you are, but that’s another discussion).
 It’s just that this will clog up the eyeball scan rate for everyone else.
 Please, do not do this.
 If you have something to say that is much longer than 140 characters, you can do a thread.
 The thread is great because it’s really stupid and embarrassing to do, so it has the built-in limitation of humiliation.
 Or, are you a celebrity addressing some sort of scandal?
 That’s what the notes app is for!

 Please, I beg you.
 I have very little to live for except enjoying jokes on my phone.
 I need this.
 I need Twitter to not be a nightmare wall of text.
 Respect my feed.
 Use some restraint.
 Do not post 280.